Girbons/comics-downloader/README.md

 ## Contribuiting

-Feel free to submit a pull request.
+Feel free to submit a pull request, a guide to setup the development enviroment is available [here](docs/dev.md)

 ## License